maar-ten/staq-micro-frontends/lit-intro.md

 render(myTemplate('Grace'), document.body);
 ```

-lit-html is efficient, expressive, and extensible:
+_lit-html_ is efficient, expressive, and extensible:

-- **Efficient.** lit-html is lightning fast.
-When data changes, lit-html doesn't need to do any diffing; instead, it remembers where you inserted expressions in your template and only updates these dynamic parts.
+- **Efficient.** It's lightning fast.
+When data changes, _lit-html_ doesn't need to do any diffing; instead, it remembers where you inserted expressions in your template and only updates these dynamic parts.
-- **Expressive.** lit-html gives you the full power of JavaScript, declarative UI, and functional programming patterns.
-The expressions in a lit-html template are just JavaScript, so you don't need to learn a custom syntax and you have all the expressiveness of the language at your disposal. lit-html supports many kinds of values natively: strings, DOM nodes, arrays and more.
+- **Expressive.** The library gives you the full power of JavaScript, declarative UI, and functional programming patterns.
+The expressions in a _lit-html_ template are just JavaScript, so you don't need to learn a custom syntax and you have all the expressiveness of the language at your disposal. _lit-html_ supports many kinds of values natively: strings, DOM nodes, arrays and more.
 Templates themselves are values that can be computed, passed to and from functions, and nested.
-- **Extensible**: lit-html is also customizable and extensible—your very own template construction kit.
-Directives customize how values are handled, allowing for asynchronous values, efficient keyed-repeats, error boundaries, and more. lit-html includes several ready-to-use directives and makes it easy to define your own.
+- **Extensible**: It's customizable and extensible your very own template construction kit.
+Directives customize how values are handled, allowing for asynchronous values, efficient keyed-repeats, error boundaries, and more. _lit-html_ includes several ready-to-use directives and makes it easy to define your own.

 If templating is all you need, you can only use [lit-html standalone](https://lit.dev/docs/libraries/standalone-templates/).